 5.1.
 General Application and Submission Information.
 This Call contains all information required to submit a white paper and invited proposal.
 Submissions for this Call will be conducted in two phases.
 Phase I is for receipt of white papers.
 Phase II is for receipt of invited proposal applications.
-Invitation to the Phase II proposal submission will be based on the evaluation results of the Phase I white paper.
+Invitation to the Phase II proposal submission will be based on the evaluation results of the Phase I white paper and the availability of funds.

-All non-topic-based white paper research ideas MUST be coordinated with the technical POC via the e-mail addresses in Section 9 prior to the submission of the white paper.
+All non-topic-based and some topic-based white paper research ideas MUST be coordinated with the technical POC via the e-mail addresses in Section 9 prior to the submission of the white paper.
 Pre-coordination includes a response welcoming the white paper; emailing an abstract without receipt of an invitation response is not sufficient for submission of a white paper.